European shares rally after cautious Fed tone, FTSE hits record

 Gestion strategist Julien-Pierre Nouen.

-The Fed's message caused the dollar to drop and the euro to
+The tone from the Fed sent the dollar dropping and the euro

 Thursday, trading at $1.0660.